inmyth/mmm-java/README.md

 - (canceled, pointless) move all bus elements to the end of parser
 - update hash for OC.
 It looks like OC we send doesn't have meta
 - (done)define Counter class
+- (fixed) v.009 value precision of 18 is greater than maximum iou precision of 16